 BAD AIR QUALITY: STUBBLE BURNING AND WAY OUT

-Stubble burning is intentionally settinfire to the straw stubble that remains after grains, like paddy, wheat, etc., have been harvested; to cut cost, due to less income, due to unable to afford modern costly equipment.
+Stubble burning is intentionally settinfire to the straw stubble that remains after grains, like paddy, wheat, etc., have been harvested; cut cost, due to less income, unable to afford modern costly equipment.

-Stubble burning is harmful to health, produce hazardous gases; methane, Carbon Monoxide, volatile organic compounds; adversely affecting human health ,rendering soil less fertile; heat produced due to burning leads to loss of soil moisture and useful microbes.
+Stubble burning is harmful to health and produces hazardous gases, such as methane, Carbon Monoxide, and volatile organic compounds.
+It adversely affects human health and renders soil less fertile.
+The heat produced due to burning leads to a loss of soil moisture and useful microbes.

-Over the years, several policies have been proposed to address the issue, but they have been mainly in-situ technologies.
+Several policies proposed to address the issue, mainly in-situ technologies.
 The failure of these policies show that it is time to try out new multi-pronged approaches to tackle the problem:

 The Centre must look into the Indian Agricultural Research Institute’s (IARI) suggestion of converting stubble to manure using a chemical.
 Incentivizing farmers to shift away from water-guzzling paddy and diversifying cropping patterns is one.

-it can be used in different ways like cattle feed, thatched roofs,compost manure, roofing in rural areas,paper and pulp industry, biomass energy, mushroom cultivation, packing materials, fuel, paper, bio-ethanol and industrial production, etc.
+Crop residue can used in different ways.
+Such as cattle feed, thatched roofs, compost manure, roofing in rural areas, and the paper and pulp industry.
+Biomass energy, mushroom cultivation, packing materials, fuel, paper, bio-ethanol, and industrial production.

 0 Comments